snie2012/kaleido-hackathon/README.md

 * Deploy and interact with the contract(s) using a Web3 library (e.g. Web3.js).
 Your Web3 layer should expose the available functions in the contracts.
 Don't panic, we have an easily-consumable example right here in this repo.
 * Optionally, construct a frontend module that can interact with your backend code and ultimately communicate with the blockchain.
 Everyone loves a nice UI, but don't waste too much time on this component.
 The emphasis should be on the use case, smart contract and backend code.
 * Compose a README with instructions on how to use your project.

-## Prizes
-**Actively Hiring for Fulltime and Internship Positions**

-	Participation
-		- Kaleido Shirts
-		- ConsenSys Swag
-		- Chance to have your App added to kaleido-io Github as a Example App
-		- 5 minute Demo App to Kaleido Core Eng Team at the Cannon Room
-		- Networking with Kaleido team

-	1st
-		- All Things Open tickets: https://allthingsopen.org/
-		- Lunch with team and Project debrief with Kaleido Executives
-		- Inclusion in our next major announcement
-		- Feature in Kaleido Media:
-			- Newsletter
-			- Social Media
-			- Blogpost

-	2nd
-		- Amazon Gift Cards
-		- Inclusion in our next major announcement
-		- Feature in Kaleido Media:
-			- Newsletter
-			- Social Media
-			- Blogpost

-	3rd
-		- Starbucks Gift Cards
-		- Inclusion in our next major announcement
-		- Feature in Kaleido Media:
-			- Newsletter
-			- Social Media
-			- Blogpost

 ## Hackathon Repo